open-contracts/proof-of-id/README.md

-# Proof of Digital Identity
+# Proof of Legacy Identity

 ```